 They’ve become more efficient

 Regular boilers that are a few years old should probably be replaced with a new one as it could make your home much more efficient and help to reduce the cost of your bills.
-Some Regular boilers can now reach efficiencies of as high as 97%.
+Some regular boilers can now reach efficiencies of as high as 97%.

 Fit an immersion heater as a backup

-To ensure that you won’t go without hot water if your boiler breaks down, you can fit an immersion heater to the hot water tank for an alternative way to heat the water.
+To ensure that you won’t go without hot water if your boiler breaks down, you can fit an electric immersion heater to the hot water tank for an alternative way to heat the water.